DragonDiffusionbyBoyo/Boyonodes/readme.md

-directory_path: Full path to the directory you want to monitor (e.g., "C:\MyImages" or "/home/user/generated_images/") file_extensions (optional): Comma-separated list of image formats to look for (default: "jpg,jpeg,png,bmp,tiff,webp") auto_refresh (optional): When enabled, automatically checks for new files on each workflow execution (default: True) refresh_trigger (optional): Change this number to manually force the node to refresh and check for new images (default: 0)
+directory_path: Full path to the directory you want to monitor (e.g., "C:\MyImages" or "/home/user/generated_images/") file_extensions (optional): Comma-separated list of image formats to look for (default: "jpg,jpeg,png,bmp,tiff,webp") auto_refresh (optional): This has to be enabled to grab the latest image (default: True) refresh_trigger (optional): Change this number to manually force the node to refresh and check for new images (default: 0)

 Outputs